calbasantana/rover-challenges-arena/README.md

 Pass: 1

 ## Hand Sawn Parts
 The last set of parts are those that need to be sawn.
-I purchased the large walnut sheets from Home Depot (HD) and got someone to saw them for me.
+I purchased the large walnut sheets from Home Depot and got someone there to saw most of them for me.
 For the small parts, I used a hand saw.
 Below are the dimensions required:

 * 1 44" x 40"
 * 1 44" x 20"